AdobeDocs/commerce-admin.en/help/getting-started/business-intelligence.md

 1. Look for the message that indicates the integration `Magento Analytics user` is reauthorized.

-1. Wait overnight, or until after the time of your next scheduled update.
+1. Wait overnight or until after the time of your next scheduled update.

 ### Verify single base currency